Freddsle/fedRBE/batchcorrection/README.md

 # Federated limma remove batch effect - Featurecloud
 ## Description
 Federated implementation of limma remove batch effect.
-Each client is assumed to represent one batch.
+Each client is assumed to represent one batch, multiple batches per client are NOT supported.
 Normalization can be applied, multiple input formats are supported, check the [config](#config) for more information.

 ## Input
 - a datafile in csv format.
 Either samples x features or features x samples (expression file).
-See config for more info.
+See [config](#config) for more info.
-- `config.yml` as specified in [Config](#config)
+- `config.yml` as specified in [config](#config)
 - (Optional) the design matrix with given covariates.
-Covariates can also be given in the datafile, see [Config](#config).
+Covariates can also be given in the datafile, see [config](#config).

 ## Output
-The following output is given in each client and only concerns each clients individual data.
+The following output is given in each client:
-The CSV format of output files uses the same `seperator` as given in the config files `seperator`.
-The following output is produced:

 - `only_batch_corrected_data.csv`: This contains only the features that could be batch corrected.
-Only features that are available in ALL clients and are numeric can be batch corrected.
-- `all_data.csv`: This contains all batch corrected features as well as all other features that could not be batch corrected.
-CSV format uses the same `seperator` as given in `seperator`.
 - `report.txt`: This contains textual information about which features were excluded from the batch effect corection.
 Furthermore, it holds the `beta` values calculated for the batch effect correction as well as the internally used design matrix.

+The CSV format of output files uses the same `seperator` as given in the config files `seperator`.

 ## Config